Topological flocking models in spatially heterogeneous environments: Results

 A fundamental difference between topological and metric flocking models in complex environments is observed at the level of the emergent order.
-Metric flocking models in homogeneous media display LRO, while in heterogeneous media it was shown that order becomes QLRO: the polar order parameter $r$ decays algebraically with system size $N_b$~\cite{chepizhko2013optimal}, a result that has been recently supported by an RG argument~\cite{toner2018swarming}.
-On the other hand, topological models in homogeneous media and non-vanishing $\rho_b$ also exhibit LRO, except for vanishing $\rho_b$ where order becomes QLRO~\cite{ginelli2010relevance,peshkov2012continuous}.
-By keeping $\rho_{b}$ and $\rho_{o}$ constant, while increasing $N_b$ and $N_o$, we provide solid numerical evidence indicating that the polar order parameter $r$ converges towards a constant value in the thermodynamic limit for both $k$NN and Voronoi neighbors at low and high obstacle densities: $\lim_{1/N_b \to 0} r \to r_{\infty}$, with $r_{\infty}$ a non-vanishing constant; Fig.~\ref{fig:fssa}.
-In short, topological flocking models in heterogeneous media exhibit LRO, in contrast to the QLRO reported for the metric counterpart.
+Metric flocking models in homogeneous media display LRO, while in heterogeneous media, order was shown, first numerically~\cite{chepizhko2013optimal} and later by an RG argument~\cite{toner2018swarming}, to becomes QLRO: the polar order parameter $r$ decays algebraically with system size.
+On the other hand, topological models in homogeneous media and non-vanishing $\rho_b=N_b/L^2$, with $N_b$ is the number of active particles, also exhibit LRO~\cite{ginelli2010relevance,peshkov2012continuous}.
+By keeping $\rho_{b}$ and $\rho_{o}$ constant, while increasing $N_b$ and $N_o$, we provide solid numerical evidence indicating that the polar order parameter $r$ converges towards a constant value in the thermodynamic limit for both $k$NN and Voronoi neighbors at low and high obstacle densities.
+Specifically, $\lim_{1/N_b \to 0} r \to r_{\infty}$, with $r_{\infty}$ a non-vanishing constant; Fig.~\ref{fig:fssa}.